top of page

 Cross country races are almost always 5000 meters long, known as a 5K.
 3.1 miles if you are measuring in your car.
 Terrain is grass, dirt, gravel, pavement, mud, etc

-Runners "warm up" prior to the race by jogging slowly for 10-20 minutes.
+Runners "warm up" prior to the race by running for 10-20 minutes.
 Immediately prior to the race, they do dynamic stretching and a few race pace "strides" of 50-70 yards.
 Pre race prep is necessary to get the heart, muscles, head and spirit ready for the start.

 All of the distance running world records are set by athletes who have learned over decades that an "even pace" is the fastest way to race.
 Even pace means that each segment of the race is run at approximately the same speed.
 Although the pace remains constant, the perceived effort becomes more difficult as the race progresses.....feeling easy to start, working hard in the middle and finding out what you are made of at the end.